Our History

 Aside from struggling in school, they all had one other thing in common.

-They all had stories of trauma: divorced parents, single moms, incarcerated family members, family members involved in gangs, drug or alcohol abuse in their household, daily struggles associated with poverty, and abusive home lives, to name only a few.
+They all had stories of adversity: divorced parents, single moms, incarcerated family members, family members involved in gangs, drug or alcohol abuse in their household, daily struggles associated with poverty, and abusive home lives, to name only a few.
 This was something Jansen was familiar with growing up in an abusive home around poverty himself.

 At only 10 years old, they all found themselves feeling defeated in life.
 They saw no potential in themselves, no worthwhile future, nothing for them to fight for.
-Because of this mindset and their traumatic life experiences, academic success was even more challenging for them.
+Because of this mindset and their adverse life experiences, academic success was even more challenging for them.

 Eventually, Jansen and Barbie married, and Timothy became his son.
 The pair welcomed another son, Kenji.
 Around that time, they decided to take action toward empowering youth.